datachainlab/ibc-rs/docs/architecture/adr-11-refactor-errors.md

 2. They provide a detailed human-readable report of an error stack for debugging purposes.

 Any error types that are encoded as enums should be addressing (1).
 This implies that every error enum variant should be one that users are actually able to respond to.
-However, `ibc-rs`'s myriad `Error` types (see [ics07][ics07-error] and [ics25][ics25-error] errors) expose too many variants that are too specific; most of them are not errors that would ever be exposed to users, much less reacted to with bespoke logic.
-Since it's unrealistic to expect that users would handle these errors, they should regarded as internal protocol errors that aim to accomplish (2).
+However, `ibc-rs`'s myriad `Error` types (see [ics07][ics07-error] and [ics25][ics25-error] errors for examples) expose too many variants that are too specific; most of them are not errors that would ever be exposed to users, much less reacted to with bespoke logic.
+Since it's unrealistic to expect that users would handle these errors, they should be regarded as internal protocol errors that aim to accomplish (2).

 ### Proposal

-In light of this rationale, this ADR proposes a restructuring of `ibc-rs`'s error types such that each adheres to one and only one classification: protocol errors and host errors.
+In light of this rationale, this ADR proposes a restructuring of `ibc-rs`'s error types such that each error type adheres to one and only one classification: protocol errors and host errors.

 #### Protocol Errors